physimals/fabber_core/doc/priors.rst

 Note that the precision can be specified, this controls how free the model is to vary the parameter.
 Choosing a high precision (e.g. 1e6) effectively makes the image 'ground truth'.
-In this case we have given a precision of 100 which translates into a standard deviation of 0.1.
+In this case we have given a precision of 100 which translates into a standard deviation of 0.1, allowing *some* variation in the inferred value but ensuring it will remain close to the image value.

 Customizing priors
 ------------------